-3.6.
+4.7.
 LEVELING THE FREEZER

-The freezer should be re-leveled and readjusted after the conveyor is installed.
+The freezer should be re-leveled and readjusted after the conveyors are installed.
 The two threaded plastic legs on the bottom of each pedestal should be adjusted out so that they will clear the floor by about 3-1/2" for ease of cleaning.
 The customer's infeed equipment may actually determine the final clearance height.
+Check the clearance between door and the module frame as well as gasket fits.
+The module can be twisted slightly if the leveling screws are not properly adjusted causing the doors to bind.